liximomo/vscode-sftp/README.md

   /**
    *  Watching external file changes(create and remove only).
 Such as compile/build output or git branch switching.
-   *  Watcher will be disable when files set to false or both autoDelete and autoUpload set to false, */
+   *  Watcher will be disabled when files is set to false or both autoDelete and autoUpload are set to false, */
   watcher: {
-    // avaliable value: false or glob pattern
+    // available value: false or glob pattern
     // false: disable watcher
     // glob pattern: same logic as ignore
     files: false,

     // avaliable value: true or false
-    // whether or not auto upload created files
+    // whether or not to auto upload created files
     autoUpload: true,

     // avaliable value: true or false
-    // whether or not auto delete removed files
+    // whether or not to auto delete removed files
     autoDelete: true,
   }